linux-automation/meta-lxatac/README.md

 accidently include them in a future meta-lxatac pull request:

     $ git restore --staged --worktree meta-lxatac-software/files

+If you still want to be able to install official bundles provided by Linux Automation GmbH, you can add the official certificate to the list of allowed certificates using:

+    $ cat meta-lxatac-software/files/rauc.cert.pem \
+      >> meta-lxatac-example/files/rauc.cert.pem

 Next you should add the following lines to `meta-lxatac-example/conf/layer.conf`: